Published on 3 Mar 2026

 Generating animated icons

-Creating animated icons is not an easy task, mostly because there are no good tools for it.
-All tools that do exist are using JavaScript to animate icons, which is not ideal for performance, accessibility and requires third party libraries.
+All tools that do exist are using JavaScript to animate icons and require third party libraries.

 Types of animated icons